How a Wilmington, NC workers' comp attorney can help if you’re injured at work

 Having a thorough understanding of state workers' comp laws is another important reason to have legal representation when you file for workers' comp.
 These laws determine what kinds of injuries your employer is liable to compensate you for, and as a consequence, how a case might be resolved if it were to go to court.
 They also determine exactly what kinds of benefits you’re entitled to and what’s required of you to receive them.
 Although having an attorney is especially important in the event that your claim is disputed, they can also break down and simplify these complex laws so that you have a better sense of your rights in this situation.

 Speak with a Wilmington, NC workers' comp attorney now

 It can’t be overstated that the two greatest mistakes you can make regarding workers' comp are not filing immediately and not retaining the services of an attorney.
-Rodzik Law Group has represented clients in workers' comp cases, auto insurance claims, and other personal injury cases since 1999 and recovered over $100 million in damages.
-If you need expert Wilmington, NC workers' comp attorneys, schedule a consultation with us now.
+Rodzik Law Group has represented clients in workers' comp cases, auto insurance claims, and other personal injury cases since 1999 and recovered over $100 million in damages for our clients since then.* If you need Wilmington, NC workers' comp attorneys, schedule a consultation with us now.